Etsy Print on Demand Income Report: December 2024 ($28K+)

 Slow sales or busy months, it’s all part of the journey.
 If you’re feeling overwhelmed or stuck, remember: I started small, too.
 Your next big win could be just around the corner.

-Here’s to carrying this momentum into 2025 and making this year the one where you truly dream big and make it happen.
+Here’s to making this year the one where you truly dream big and make it happen.

-The Best SEO and Design Tools for an Etsy Shop:
+The Best SEO and Design Tools for Your Print on Demand Shop:

-These are the only tools I use in my shop.
+These are the only tools I use for my shop!

 Printify: Printify is a print-on-demand (POD) service that allows individuals and businesses to create and sell custom-designed products without needing to manage inventory or handle fulfillment.
 I put my designs on products offered by Printify.
 When an item sells, Printify prints and ships to my customer.

-Looking for more information on building passive income on Etsy?
+Looking for more information on print on demand?
 Check out these articles: